BT Infinity review: is it any good?

-As a result of 2016's increases, BT are now rather unusual in including weekend calls with every broadband and phone package they sold; previously they'd often sold their capped data deals without any kind of inclusive call.
+As a result of 2016's increases, BT are now rather unusual in including weekend calls with every broadband and phone package they sell; previously they'd often sold their capped data deals without any kind of inclusive call.

 5. The BT Smart Hub is a cut above

-It's also worth noting all the Infinity broadband deals now come with the BT Smart Hub, replacing the Home Hub 5.
+All Infinity broadband deals now come with the BT Smart Hub, replacing the Home Hub 5.

 Like the much earlier Home Hub 4, described in the video below, the router has been designed to cut out signal interference that can slow down wireless connections in the home.

-Each Hub has made improvements on the last: the Home Hub 4 could switch devices to a 5GHz 802.11n band when necessary; Hub 5 brought in support for the faster 802.11ac protocol on the 5GHz band; the Smart Hub supports "next generation AC" standards on 5GHz, and the fastest available wireless protocols on the slower 2.4GHz band.
+The Smart Hub supports "next generation AC" standards on 5GHz, and the fastest available wireless protocols on the slower 2.4GHz band.